 FINISHING

-When you weave in the ends, use cast-on tail to sew together the two sides of the cast-on edge.
+When you weave in the ends, use the cast-on tail to sew together the two sides of the Long Tail Tubular Cast On edge.